bckohan/django-routines/README.md

 **Routines commands are run in the order they are registered, or by [priority](#priorities).**

+In our settings file we may define these routines like this:

 ```python
 from django_routines import RoutineCommand, command, routine